 What does this mean for employers?

 Previously, care home providers which required workers to be vaccinated against COVID-19 were at risk of claims being brought against them for unfair dismissal and/or unlawful discrimination under the Equality Act 2010.
 This risk has been significantly reduced as a result of these Regulations, as employers mandating vaccination will simply be complying with their legal requirements, and the Operational Guidance now clarifies how care homes should deal with such cases.

-In the lead up to the implementation of the Regulations, care home providers (and agencies deploying care home workers) should encourage voluntary take-up as much as possible by educating their staff about the vaccine.
+Care home providers (and agencies deploying care home workers) should continue to encourage voluntary take-up as much as possible by educating their staff about the vaccine.
 The Government has produced materials specific to the healthcare sector to help with this.

 Under section 60 of the Equality Act 2010, employers are prohibited from asking a job applicant health-related questions before making a job offer unless one of a limited number of exceptions apply.
-At present, it is not clear how the Regulations will interact with section 60 but we expect the Government to provide detailed guidance to care home providers clarifying how they can check vaccination status in a way that complies with section 60 and makes clear that, in the majority of cases, wider health-related questions will remain unlawful.
-When publishing job advertisements, care home providers should make applicants aware of the requirement to be vaccinated but they must also clearly state that those who are exempt from the requirement for vaccination are still able to apply for roles as alternative arrangements may be made.
+When publishing job advertisements, care home providers should make applicants aware of the requirement to be vaccinated but they must also clearly state that those who are medically exempt from the requirement for vaccination are still able to apply for roles as alternative arrangements may be made.
 The Operational Guidance states that care homes should notify prospective staff of the requirement at the start of the application process and undertake appropriate checks, during the recruitment process, to ensure the individual is eligible to work in the care home.
 It will only be possible for a newly appointed member of staff to start working in the care home once they have provided evidence of their vaccination status or a medical exemption.
 However, this will presumably have to be once the offer of a job has already been made to comply with section 60.
 Interviews for those who have not been vaccinated for any reason will have to be conducted away from the care home.

 Enjoy That?
 You Might Like These: